-Math1204 Algebra Handout 2015
+Math1204 Algebra Handout 2017

-A matrix is of size $m \times n$ if it has m rows and n columns.
-C is square if it is $n \times n$ .
+A matrix is of size $m \times n$ (read "m times n") if it has m rows and n columns each containing real numbers.
+C is square if it is $n \times n$.
 An $m \times 1$ matrix is called a vector.

 Two matrices can only be added or subtracted only if they are of the same size.
-Two matrices A and B can only be multiplied to form AB if A is of size $m \times n$ and B is $n \times p$ .
-In this case AB will be of size $m \times p$ .
-Recall that, in general, $AB \neq BA$ .
+Two matrices A and B can only be multiplied to form AB if A is of size $m \times n$ and B is $n \times p$.
+In this case AB will be of size $m \times p$.
+Recall that, in general, $AB \neq BA$.

-The scalar multiple of a matrix $\alpha \times B$ is formed by multiplying all entries of B by the real number $\alpha$ .
-I is the identity matrix with zeros everywhere apart from ones on the top left to bottom right diagonal.
+The scalar multiple of a matrix $\alpha \times B$ is formed by multiplying all entries of B by the real number α .
+I is the identity matrix which has zeros everywhere apart from ones on the top left to bottom right diagonal.

-Only square matrices can have determinants or inverses, although if det(C) = 0 then a square matrix C will not have an inverse, it will be a "singular" matrix.
+For us, only square matrices can have determinants or inverses, although if det(C) = 0 then a square matrix C will not have an inverse, it will be a "singular" matrix.